Economics with Financial Management

 In a nutshell

 The Education Leadership MBA has been designed to equip experienced education managers with the knowledge and skills required to lead a modern academy or group of academies.
 The programme will give you an understanding of operational and marketing issues that face those who lead and manage academies.
-Fully accredited by the Association of MBAs (AMBA), the AMBA accreditation is your guarantee of the quality of the programme, the teaching and the outcomes.

 The Education Leadership programme has been designed for experienced education managers to equip you with the knowledge and skills required to lead a modern academy or group of academies.
 You will study the three core modules that make up the Salford MBA; the fourth module, Executive Education, is a specialist module that looks at contemporary issues in Education management.